 The school has an all-electric kitchen that is used to prepare lunches for almost every student each school day.
-Most of the cooking is done using a combination oven and convection oven.
-Bulk prepared foods are held in an electric holding cabinet.
-Equipment is standard to high efficiency and is in good condition.
+Most of the cooking is done using a convection oven.
+Bulk prepared foods are held in a number of electric holding cabinets.
+Equipment is high efficiency and in good condition.

-Figure 13-Food Service Equipment
+Figure 16- Food Service Equipment